vbocan/ipfees/docs/softwarex-manuscript.md

 DSL applications in legal domains have matured significantly, yet multi-jurisdiction fee calculation remains unexplored.

-**Legal Contract DSLs**: Stipula [9] and Pacta Sunt Servanda [10] provide declarative syntax for contract obligations, temporal constraints, and formal verification.
-However, both focus on execution semantics rather than financial computations.
-Bartoletti et al. acknowledge: "monetary aspects require domain-specific treatment beyond generic contract languages" [10, p.
-18].
+**Legal Contract DSLs**: Domain-specific languages for legal contracts have explored declarative syntax for obligations and temporal constraints, but typically focus on execution semantics rather than financial computations.
+Monetary aspects in legal contexts require specialized treatment with arithmetic precision and multi-currency support.

-**Regulatory Compliance**: LegalRuleML [14] offers XML-based legal rule specifications; REGOROUS [15] provides ontology-based compliance reasoning.
-Both emphasize binary compliance checking (compliant/non-compliant) with minimal arithmetic support.
-Catala [16], a DSL for tax law, demonstrates sophisticated financial calculations but targets single-jurisdiction applications and requires formal methods expertise.
+**Regulatory Compliance**: LegalRuleML [10] offers XML-based legal rule specifications with ontology-based compliance reasoning.
+These systems emphasize binary compliance checking (compliant/non-compliant) with minimal arithmetic support.
+Catala [11], a DSL for tax law, demonstrates sophisticated financial calculations but targets single-jurisdiction applications and requires formal methods expertise.

-**Existing Fee Calculators**: Patent offices (USPTO [1], EPO [4], JPO [11], WIPO [3]) provide web calculators with proprietary logic, lacking API access and multi-jurisdiction support.
-Commercial platforms (CPA Global, Anaqua) hardcode fee calculations in closed codebases requiring vendor patches for updates [2].
+**Existing Fee Calculators**: Patent offices (USPTO [1], EPO [3], JPO [8], WIPO [2]) provide web calculators with proprietary logic, lacking API access and multi-jurisdiction support.
+Commercial platforms (CPA Global, Anaqua) hardcode fee calculations in closed codebases requiring vendor patches for updates.

 **Research Gap**: To the best of our knowledge, a systematic search of academic databases (ACM, IEEE, Springer, Web of Science) and GitHub reveals **a gap in DSL frameworks for multi-jurisdiction regulatory fee calculations with combined temporal logic, multi-currency support, and arithmetic expressiveness**.
-Open-source alternatives are limited to single-jurisdiction calculators (e.g., InPatent [5] for India only) with minimal functionality.
+Open-source alternatives are limited to single-jurisdiction calculators (e.g., InPatent [4] for India only) with minimal functionality.
 Table 1 illustrates the positioning of IPFees in this underserved domain.
-Comprehensive literature review analyzing 50+ publications available in supplementary materials.
+Comprehensive literature review available in supplementary materials.

 ---